ansible-middleware/ansible-middleware-workshop/instructions/5-configuring-jboss-eap.md

 # 5 - Configuring JBoss EAP
+The JBoss EAP instances will need to connect to a shared postgresql instance to persist data.
+JBoss EAP will need to be configured with the Postgresql driver and datasource.

 To configure JBoss EAP we're going to download and install postgresql jdbc drivers.
 The ansible-middleware collection provides a mechanism to do this, using the jdbc_driver.yml tasks.
 We'll add these tasks to the jboss.yml by adding the following to the tasks section after the "configure firewall for Wildfly ports" task: